 Here are a couple of options to find a good plan at the best price:

-- Lemonade: There’s been a lot of buzz about Lemonade, which brands itself as an insurer powered by computer algorithms, helpful bots and behavioral economics.
+- Lemonade: There’s been a lot of buzz about Lemonade, which brands itself as an insurer powered by artificial intelligence, behavioral economics and social good.
 The company takes a flat fee out of premiums to pay for its expenses, and whatever it doesn’t spend on claims by the end of the year is donated to a charity chosen by the customer.
 Best of all for consumers, homeowners coverage starts at just $25 a month.
-Lemonade also promises claims payments in minutes and offers zero deductibles for some products.
+Lemonade also promises a hassle-free sign-up, can pay claims in minutes and offers zero deductibles for some products.
 Lemonade policies are available in most states and the District of Columbia, and the company says it is working to expand to the others.

 - Clearsurance: This website isn’t selling insurance; it lets you compare companies based on community reviews.
 You can research companies nationwide or search by state.
 Then you can double-check whether the company offering you a sweet rate also has sweet service.
 Clearsurance currently offers reviews for homeowners insurance, renters insurance and car insurance.